cfpb/retirement/README.md

 ### Fonts
 This application uses a proprietary licensed font (Avenir Next) that is not included in this repository.

-If you want to pull this font from a content delivery network (CDN), you can set [`@use-font-cdn`](https://github.com/cfpb/retirement/blob/master/src/css/main.less#L29) to `true` and rebuild the assets with `gulp build`.
+By default it will try to load this font from the Fonts.com content delivery network (CDN).

-If you instead want to install self-hosted fonts locally, you can place the font files in `retirement_api/static/retirement/webfonts/` and restart the local web server.
+This behavior can be modified to instead try to load the font locally from the `retirement_api/static/retirement/webfonts/` directory by setting [`@use-font-cdn`](https://github.com/cfpb/retirement/blob/master/src/css/main.less#L29) to `false` and rebuilding the assets with `gulp build`.
+Restart the local web server once you've made this change.

 For Bureau employees or others with access to our private fonts repository, you can perform this step by creating a symbolic link to your local copy of